telerik/blazor-docs/knowledge-base/buttongroup-mixed-selection-mode.md

 How to create a third selection mode that is a mix between `Single` and `Multiple`?
 How to force at least one selected ButtonGroup button?

 Currently, there are two possible options for the [`SelectionMode`]({%slug buttongroup-selection%}) in the ButtonGroup.
-The third mode needs to allow multiple selections and not allow deselecting the last standing selected item.
+The third mode needs to allow multiple selection and not allow deselecting the last selected item.
 Minimum one button needs to stay always selected.

 ## Solution